YanZiQinKevin/openCV/README.md

 OpenCV learning code by Python
 ## QRcode & dBarcode
 code: Readcode.py
   In dBarcode recognition: It is easy to do.
 I used cv2.getStructuringElement to check out the rectangle as a kernel, and remove another noise.
 However, the QRcode is another case before I wrong that I thought it easy as dBarcode.
 The QRcode,we need conform the THREE small rectangle frist.
-The way is use 5 more times iteration.
+The way is 5 more times iteration of hierarchy.
 ![image](https://github.com/YanZiQinKevin/openCV/blob/master/screenshoot/WX20180308-114126%402x.png)

 (2018/3/8,USA)